DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

 Claim 1-20 are rejected under 35 U.S.C.
-103 as being unpatentable over Sogabe et al. (US 20240237138 A1) in view of Kong et al. (WO 2022188751 A1) and Vivo (3GPP TSG-RAN WG2 Meeting #121, “Enhanced eDRX in RRC_INACTIVE for eRedCap UEs”, Athens, Greece, 27th Feb. - 3ʳᵈ Mar.
+103 as being unpatentable over Sogabe et al. (US 20240237138 A1) in view of Kim (US 20230124679 A1), Kong et al. (WO 2022188751 A1), and Vivo (3GPP TSG-RAN WG2 Meeting #121, “Enhanced eDRX in RRC_INACTIVE for eRedCap UEs”, Athens, Greece, 27th Feb. - 3ʳᵈ Mar.
 2023, provided by Applicant on 10/01/2024).

 Regarding claim 1, Sogabe discloses a method performed by a user equipment (UE) in a wireless communication system (Fig. 7), the method comprising:

-receiving, from the base station, an RRC release message including paging information identified based on the first information indicating support of the eDRX (Fig. 7 step 307 and ¶0104 – “Subsequently, when an instruction about the transition to the inactive state is given to the terminal 10, the base station 20 transmits, to the terminal 10, an RRC release message including the determined “eDRX parameter” for the inactive state (S307)”); and
+receiving, from the base station, an RRC release message associated with configuration for the RRC inactive state including eDRX configuration information for the RAN paging (Fig. 7 step 307 and ¶0104 – “Subsequently, when an instruction about the transition to the inactive state is given to the terminal 10, the base station 20 transmits, to the terminal 10, an RRC release message including the determined “eDRX parameter” for the inactive state (S307)”); and

-However, the reference is silent on details about receiving, from a base station, a UE capability request message; transmitting, to the base station, a UE capability message including first information indicating support of an extended discontinuous reception (eDRX) in a radio resource control (RRC) inactive, wherein a cycle of the eDRX is longer than 10.24 seconds.
+However, the reference is silent on details about (1) receiving, from a base station, system information block 1 (SIB1) including first information, the first information indicating that an extended discontinuous reception (eDRX) for a radio access network (RAN) paging is allowed for UEs in a radio resource control (RRC) inactive state; (2) receiving, from the base station, a UE capability enquiry message; transmitting, to the base station, a UE capability message as a response to the UE capability enquiry message, the UE capability message including second information indicating support of the eDRX in the RRC inactive state , (3) wherein a cycle of the eDRX is longer than 10.24 seconds.

-Kong discloses receiving, from a base station, a UE capability request message; transmitting, to the base station, a UE capability message including first information indicating support of an extended discontinuous reception (eDRX) in a radio resource control (RRC) inactive (Page 79 - “If the access network device wants to determine whether to send the second parameter information to the terminal and the core network device according to the capability information of the terminal, before S402, the access network device may send a terminal capability enquiry (UE capability enquiry) message to the terminal to request Terminal capability information, and receive terminal capability information (UE capability info) from the terminal.
+Kong discloses receiving, from the base station, a UE capability enquiry message; transmitting, to the base station, a UE capability message as a response to the UE capability enquiry message, the UE capability message including second information indicating support of the eDRX in the RRC inactive state (Page 79 - “If the access network device wants to determine whether to send the second parameter information to the terminal and the core network device according to the capability information of the terminal, before S402, the access network device may send a terminal capability enquiry (UE capability enquiry) message to the terminal to request Terminal capability information, and receive terminal capability information (UE capability info) from the terminal.
 The terminal capability information may indicate at least one of the following information: whether the terminal supports eDRX, whether the terminal supports the RRC-inactive state, and whether the terminal supports eDRX in the RRC-inactive state”).

-Therefore, it would have been obvious to one having ordinary skill in the art, before effective filing date of the claimed the invention, to modify the invention of Sogabe to incorporate eDRX inquiry from Kong because doing so would make use of known technique to improve similar devices (methods, or products) in the same way (MPEP §2141 -III) to provide base station ability to obtain eDRX capability from UE.
+Therefore, it would have been obvious to one having ordinary skill in the art, before effective filing date of the claimed the invention, to modify the invention of Sogabe and Kim to incorporate eDRX enquiry from Kong because doing so would make use of known technique to improve similar devices (methods, or products) in the same way (MPEP §2141 -III) to provide base station ability to obtain eDRX capability from UE.

 Vivo discloses wherein a cycle of the eDRX is longer than 10.24 seconds (Section 2.4 – “Similarly, it is necessary for UEs to indicate network if it supports the eDRX cycle longer than 10.24s in RRC_INACTIVE… Proposal 9: Introducing additional UE capability for UE supporting RRC_INACTIVE eDRX cycle longer than 10.24s.
 For UE supporting RRC_INACTIVE eDRX cycle longer than 10.24s feature, it is mandatory to support RRC_IDLE eDRX cycle longer than 10.24s”).

-Regarding claim 4, the combined teaching of Sogabe, Kong and Vivo discloses the method of claim 1, wherein a radio access network (RAN) paging message including the paging information is transmitted to another base station from the base station , wherein the RAN paging message includes configuration information for the eDRX, and wherein the configuration information includes information on the cycle of the eDRX that is longer than 10.24 seconds and information on paging time window (PTW) (Sogabe - Fig. 8 step S406 and ¶0120-0121 disclose sending paging message to another base station including inactive eDRX parameter including PTW; ¶0055 disclose eDRX can be longer than 10.24s).
+Regarding claim 4, the combined teaching of Sogabe, Kim, Kong and Vivo discloses the method of claim 1, wherein a RAN paging message is transmitted to another base station from the base station , wherein the RAN paging message includes configuration information for the eDRX, and wherein the configuration information includes information on the cycle of the eDRX that is longer than 10.24 seconds and information on paging time window (PTW) (Sogabe - Fig. 8 step S406 and ¶0120-0121 disclose sending paging message to another base station including inactive eDRX parameter including PTW; ¶0055 disclose eDRX can be longer than 10.24s).

-Regarding claim 6, Sogabe discloses method performed by a base station in a wireless communication system, the method comprising:
+Regarding claim 6, Sogabe discloses a method performed by a base station in a wireless communication system, the method comprising:

-transmitting, to the UE, an RRC release message including paging information identified based on the first information indicating support of the eDRX (Fig. 7 step 307 and ¶0104 – “Subsequently, when an instruction about the transition to the inactive state is given to the terminal 10, the base station 20 transmits, to the terminal 10, an RRC release message including the determined “eDRX parameter” for the inactive state (S307)”), wherein, based on the paging information included in the RRC release message, a paging monitoring operation is performed in the RRC inactive (Fig. 7 step 308 and ¶0105 – “The terminal 10 configures the eDRX parameter for the inactive state included in the RRC release message (stores the eDRX parameter in the storage device 12) (S308)”; Fig. 8 step 407-408, Fig. 27 and ¶0162 disclose monitoring paging based on eDRX configuration in inactive mode).
+wherein, based on the eDRX configuration information for the RAN paging included in the RRC release message, a paging monitoring operation is performed in the RRC inactive state (Fig. 7 step 308 and ¶0105 – “The terminal 10 configures the eDRX parameter for the inactive state included in the RRC release message (stores the eDRX parameter in the storage device 12) (S308)”; Fig. 8 step 407-408, Fig. 27 and ¶0162 disclose monitoring paging based on eDRX configuration in inactive mode).

-However, the reference is silent on details about transmitting, to a user equipment (UE), a UE capability request message; receiving, from the UE, a UE capability message including first information indicating support of an extended discontinuous reception (eDRX) in a radio resource control (RRC) inactive, wherein a cycle of the eDRX is longer than 10.24 seconds.
+However, the reference is silent on details about (1) broadcasting system information block 1 (SIB1) including first information, the first information indicating that an extended discontinuous reception (eDRX) for a radio access network (RAN) paging is allowed for UEs in a radio resource control (RRC) inactive state; (2) transmitting, to a user equipment (UE), a UE capability request enquiry message; receiving, from the UE, a UE capability message as a response to the UE capability enquiry message, the UE capability message including second information indicating support of the eDRX in the RRC inactive state, (3) wherein a cycle of the eDRX is longer than 10.24 seconds.

-Kong discloses transmitting, to a user equipment (UE), a UE capability request message; receiving, from the UE, a UE capability message including first information indicating support of an extended discontinuous reception (eDRX) in a radio resource control (RRC) inactive (Page 79 - “If the access network device wants to determine whether to send the second parameter information to the terminal and the core network device according to the capability information of the terminal, before S402, the access network device may send a terminal capability enquiry (UE capability enquiry) message to the terminal to request Terminal capability information, and receive terminal capability information (UE capability info) from the terminal.
+Kong discloses (2) transmitting, to a user equipment (UE), a UE capability request enquiry message; receiving, from the UE, a UE capability message as a response to the UE capability enquiry message, the UE capability message including second information indicating support of the eDRX in the RRC inactive state (Page 79 - “If the access network device wants to determine whether to send the second parameter information to the terminal and the core network device according to the capability information of the terminal, before S402, the access network device may send a terminal capability enquiry (UE capability enquiry) message to the terminal to request Terminal capability information, and receive terminal capability information (UE capability info) from the terminal.
 The terminal capability information may indicate at least one of the following information: whether the terminal supports eDRX, whether the terminal supports the RRC-inactive state, and whether the terminal supports eDRX in the RRC-inactive state”).

-Therefore, it would have been obvious to one having ordinary skill in the art, before effective filing date of the claimed the invention, to modify the invention of Sogabe to incorporate eDRX inquiry from Kong because doing so would make use of known technique to improve similar devices (methods, or products) in the same way (MPEP §2141 -III) to provide base station ability to obtain eDRX capability from UE.
+Therefore, it would have been obvious to one having ordinary skill in the art, before effective filing date of the claimed the invention, to modify the invention of Sogabe and Kim to incorporate eDRX inquiry from Kong because doing so would make use of known technique to improve similar devices (methods, or products) in the same way (MPEP §2141 -III) to provide base station ability to obtain eDRX capability from UE.

-However, the combined teaching of Sogabe and Kong is silent on details about wherein a cycle of the eDRX is longer than 10.24 seconds.
+However, the combined teaching is silent on details about (3).

 Vivo discloses wherein a cycle of the eDRX is longer than 10.24 seconds (Section 2.4 – “Similarly, it is necessary for UEs to indicate network if it supports the eDRX cycle longer than 10.24s in RRC_INACTIVE… Proposal 9: Introducing additional UE capability for UE supporting RRC_INACTIVE eDRX cycle longer than 10.24s.
 For UE supporting RRC_INACTIVE eDRX cycle longer than 10.24s feature, it is mandatory to support RRC_IDLE eDRX cycle longer than 10.24s”).